- Home

 Contact your insurer

 The cancellation process can differ from carrier to carrier.
-Even if you are switching to a new auto insurer, you’ll need to contact your current carrier to be sure you’re notifying them of a cancellation.
+Even if you’re switching to a new auto insurer, you’ll need to contact your current carrier to be sure you’re notifying them of a cancellation.
 Some carriers will require notice of cancellation in writing, but not all of them will.
-It’s best to notify your carrier in writing regardless of whether or not they require it, as it creates record of your communication.
+It’s best to notify your carrier in writing regardless of whether they require it, as it creates record of your communication.

 Your carrier will likely ask your reason for cancellation.
 If you are moving to another state, or have shopped around for a cheaper price, your carrier may offer you a new quote.
-It’s a good idea to prepare for these types of discussions to not be caught off-guard.
+It’s a good idea to prepare for these types of discussions.
+Consulting a licensed insurance agent can be very helpful during this process.
+An insurance agent can provide advice on maintaining necessary coverage, understanding the implications of policy changes, and ensuring compliance with legal requirements during transitions between policies.
 It’s best to have an idea prior to calling if you are willing to negotiate or if you plan to stand firm in your decision to cancel.

 When cancelling your auto insurance policy, be sure to: